AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 # Github -Working with Directories
 For this project files can be organized in directories.
 A new directory can be created using :
 - Click on New File
-- Type a folder name folowed by "/" to go down into a subfolder.
+- Type a folder name, followed by "/" to go down into a subfolder.
 - Type '..' and then "/" to jump upwards one directory.
 - Use the backspace key to edit the parent directory's name. (https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser)